HolgerBovbjerg/AIS-wiki/docs/index.md

 # AI and Sound Section @ Aalborg University
 <div style="text-align: center;">
     <img src="images/anechoic_room_mic.webp" alt="mic in anechoic room" style="width: 100%; max-width: 600px;"/>
 </div>

 **Welcome to the AI and Sound Section at Aalborg University!**

-On this webpage you can find information about our current projects, our collaborations as well as practical information for new employees and visitors.
+On this webpage you can find information about our section as well as practical information for new employees and visitors.

 ## Overview
 The AI and Sound Section is affiliated with the Department of Electronic Systems at Aalborg University.
-Our research focuses on sound and audio, AI and machine learning, signal processing, and their various applications such as speech enhancement or sound zones.
+Our research focuses on Acoustics, AI and machine learning, signal processing and user testing, as well as their various applications such as speech enhancement or sound zones.

-## Key Projects
+## Our Projects
 We are involved in several innovative projects, collaborating with both industry and academic partners to push the boundaries of what is possible.

+Feel free to explore our projects and reach if you are interested in collaboration!

 ## Contact Information
 - **Head of Section**: Jan Østergaard
 - **Phone**: +45 99 40 86 93
 - **Email**: jo@es.aau.dk
 - **Location**: Aalborg, Denmark

-Feel free to explore our projects and reach out for collaborations!